ISPO Investors Have Opportunity to Lead Inspirato Incorporated Securities Fraud Lawsuit

-LOS ANGELES, April 7, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inspirato Incorporated ("Inspirato" or the "Company") (NASDAQ: ISPO).
+BENSALEM, Pa., April 10, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inspirato Incorporated ("Inspirato" or the "Company") (NASDAQ: ISPO).

 Class Period: May 11, 2022 – December 15, 2022